isabella232/win32-pr.es-es/desktop-src/WMP/video-stretchtofit.md

 ## <a name="remarks"></a>Observaciones

-Si no se especifica el ancho o el alto, se omite este atributo.
+Si no se especifica ningún ancho o alto, se omite este atributo.

 ## <a name="requirements"></a>Requisitos